Chinese New Year - Year of the Tiger for Preschoolers

 • Sweet Rice Balls – to keep the family together.
 It is also the main food item for the Lantern Festival.

 • Dumplings – to get wealth.
 According to Chinese legend, the more dumplings you eat during the New Year celebrations, the more money you can make in the New Year.
-They are normally made with minced meat (like pork, shrimp, fish, chicken, and beef), and finely chopped vegetables wrapped in a thin dough.
+They usually are made with minced meat (like pork, shrimp, fish, chicken, and beef), and finely chopped vegetables wrapped in a thin dough.
 They can be cooked by boiling, steaming, frying, or baking.

 Chinese Dumplings by Charles Deluvio from Unsplash